abvortisch/abvortisch/README.md

 - 👋 Hi, I’m @abvortisch
 - 👀 I’m interested in labor and migration economics.
-- 🌱 I’m currently working on location decision-making in the context of international migration.
+- 🌱 I’m currently working on migration policy analysis and location decision-making in the context of international migration.
-- 💞️ I’m looking for job opportunities and future research collaborations.
+- 💞️ I’m looking for future research collaborations.
-- 📫 How to reach me: andreas.vortisch@uni.lu
+- 📫 How to reach me: andreas.vortisch@iab.de

 <!---
 abvortisch/abvortisch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.